gaoqinghui/POE-TA-Sessions/Git Basics.md

 The recommendation for this course is to fork the repo, don't make any changes unless you're familar with git, and regularly synchronize the repo to update the course material.

 ## Introduction
-Git is a free and open source distributed version control system(controlling file or project version) designed to handle everything from small to very large projects with speed and efficiency.
+Git is a free and open source distributed version control system (controlling file or project version) designed to handle everything from small to very large projects with speed and efficiency.

-Git's only role here it for downloading and updating course material(We will use moodle to upload homework).
+In this course, we will be using Git mainly for downloading and updating course materials (We will use moodle to upload homework).

 ## Signing up in Github